 Reverse 52 Week Savings Challenge

-As mentioned, one of the hardest parts of the 52 Week Savings Challenge is setting aside $50-ish/week during the holidays.
+As mentioned, one of the hardest parts of the 52 Week Savings Challenge is setting aside $50/week during the holidays.
 One way to modify this challenge and solve that problem is by doing the challenge in reverse.
 You can start out by saving $52 on week one and end the year with $1 on week 52.
-This might be easier if you get a bonus during the beginning of the year so you can fund those larger savings weeks with your extra income.
+This might be easier if you get a bonus or tax refund during the beginning of the year so you can fund those larger savings weeks with your extra income.

 52 Week Savings Elimination Challenge